emmercm/www/src/blog/faking-sequences-in-mysql.md

 ## Putting it all together

-Here's an example where a table `users` has a secondary ID column that we want to have auto-incrementing behavior, but the table already has `AUTO_INCREMENT` on the primary key.
+Here's an example where a table `users` has a secondary ID column that we want to have auto-incrementing behavior, but the table already has `AUTO_INCREMENT` on the primary key:

 ```sql
 CREATE TABLE users